 Home Equity Loans: [[7140-8]]

-COLLATERAL PROTECTION INSURANCE.
-The Credit Union will automatically purchase collateral protection insurance when a borrower's vehicle insurance lapses.
-Collateral protection insurance protects the Credit Union's interest only; it does not protect the borrower in any way.
-The cost of collateral protection insurance is added to the borrower's loan balance as stipulated in the security agreement.

 GUARANTEED ASSET PROTECTION (GAP).
 The Credit Union will offer GAP to eligible members.
 Premiums will be paid in accordance with the contract.

 The Credit Union will have processes in place to provide refunds of GAP back to members when loans are paid off early, or the car is repossessed before the loan is paid off.
 This includes indirect loans where GAP may not have been added by the Credit Union.